manisa1/it-thesis/THESIS_PRESENTATION_GUIDE.md

 ## 🔬 **Our Research Questions (What We Wanted to Find Out)**

 ### **Question 1:**
-"How badly does DCCF perform when the noise/mistakes keep changing during training?"
+"How badly does DCCF perform when the noise/mistakes keep changing during training across different noise patterns (dynamic, burst, shift)?"

 ### **Question 2:**
-"Can we create a simple solution to make DCCF stronger against changing noise?"
+"Can we create a simple solution to make DCCF stronger against all types of changing noise?"

+### **Question 3:**
+"Do our findings generalize across different types of recommendation datasets (location-based vs. product-based)?"

 ---